Peanuts Walls Rock Climbing

 There are several ways of approaching the wall.
 The easiest access is achieved by parking at the western end of the park, possibly at the Rattlesnake Gulch trailhead (about 150m West of the Milton Boulder).
 Then, head east on this nearly-flat, Fowler Trail probably 1/4 mile until you are below these two crags.
 Ascend a non-erosive path up the talus field with some boulder hopping to Lower Peanuts.
 If you are headed to Upper Peanuts, continue around up and to the right of Lower Peanuts Wall

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Peanuts Walls:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Peanuts Walls: